 Fiona died at age 59 of tuberculosis.
 She died alone, on a rare snowy night, in a former inn situated near Los Angeles.
 With his usual foresight, her husband had bought the inn for her a decade before.
 His plan was to leave Fiona for a fresh-faced and fertile 23-year-old widow.
-While this young woman’s morals were, as his society friends used to whisper when they gathered together in their velvet parlors, “questionable,” he only needed to be sure of one thing: that she could bear him “strapping young sons.”
+While this young woman’s morals were, as his society friends used to whisper, “questionable,” he only needed to be sure of one thing: that she could bear him “strapping young sons.”

 Pierre’s abandonment caused Fiona only mild distress—just a few wagging tongues and odd stares as she rode into town, occasions that grew less and less as she began to grow ill.
 She considered the ostracism well worth it—in truth, it was the act of mercy that Fiona had long prayed for.
 She was grateful to Providence for being able to spend her final years in peace, reading the Good Book by the flickering gas lamp, taking walks in her wild garden (she had long since shunned anything too tidy), and conversing with unimportant people about unimportant things.

 I, for one, will not dispute this tale.
-Although I do not subscribe to ghosts, wraiths, specters, or what have you (though I do believe in their devilish imitations), I can offer no logical explanation of how this photo I snapped of a mannequin clad in a colorful scarlet dress with emerald trim, inexplicably appeared in my photo stream as a mysterious woman in black—with what appeared to be freshly-fallen snowflakes on her hair and shoulders.
+Although I do not subscribe to ghosts, wraiths, specters or what have you (though I do believe in their devilish imitations), I can offer no logical explanation of how this photo I snapped of a mannequin clad in a colorful scarlet dress with emerald trim inexplicably appeared as a mysterious woman in black—with what appears to be freshly-fallen snowflakes on her hair and shoulders.

 Nope.
 No explanation whatsoever.